Performance Analysis of Satellite-Based QKD Protocols: Keyrate

 \section{Keyrate}

 Keyrate, in the context of QKD, refers to the rate at which a secure cryptographic key can be generated and shared between two communicating parties, typically referred to as Alice and Bob.
-It quantifies the speed or efficiency at which error-free key bits can be securely exchanged and determines the practicality and effectiveness of a QKD system.
-The key rate is measured in bits per second (bps) and is influenced by factors such as the quality of transmitted quantum states, detection efficiency, channel losses, and potential eavesdropping attempt.
+The key rate is measured in bits per pulse and is influenced by factors such as the quality of transmitted quantum states, detection efficiency, channel losses, and potential eavesdropping attempt.
 The keyrate serves as a benchmark for evaluating the effectiveness and practicality of protocols using QKD.
-In the calculation of keyrate, the QBER is considered, which includes all types of loss factors discussed earlier.
-The QBER, denoted by $e$, incorporates the effects of various loss factors, including geometrical loss, atmospheric losses like turbulence loss and scattering loss, and other factors that impact the security and performance of the QKD system are discussed above.
-By accounting for these losses in the QBER, the key rate provides a comprehensive assessment of the utility and efficiency of QKD protocols.
+In the key rate calculation, the QBER, denoted by $e$, is taken into account.
+The QBER reflects the influence of the total transmittance efficiency and incorporates the effects of various loss mechanisms, such as diffraction loss, pointing error and turbulence loss, as well as other factors affecting the security and performance of the QKD system, as discussed above.
+Accordingly, the key rate provides a comprehensive measure of the effectiveness and efficiency of QKD protocols.